PhoebusSi/Compress-Robust-VQA/README.md

 # Stage1 (training full models w/ or w/o debiasing methods)
 ```
+# Taking the training of lxmert on VQA-CP as an example.
+If you want to switch models or datasets, please adjust the script "run_vqa_stage1.py" yourself.
+bash bash_files/run_vqa_stage1.sh
 ```

 # Stage2 (pruning models w/ or w/o debiasing methods)